reiddraper/data-traceability/data-traceability.markdown

 infrastructure.

-From a code perspective, keeping each of our stages separate allowed us to reduce side effects (such as I/O contention).
+From a code perspective, keeping each of our stages separate allowed us to reduce side effects (such as I/O).
 In turn, this made code easier to test, because we didn't have to set up mocks for half of our side-effecting infrastructure.